We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-People looking to save money on their grocery shop need not change where they buy their food or feel they need to restrict what they are buying.
+People who want to save money on their groceries do not need to change where they buy their food or to feel they need to restrict what they are buying.

 Someone who is on a budget can take the following steps to save money:

-- buy in bulk or take advantage of offers on healthful foods
+- Buy in bulk or take advantage of offers on healthy foods.

-- use dried pulses and beans as they are cheap and healthy
+- Use dried pulses and beans, as they are inexpensive and healthy.

 To save food waste

-The US Department of Agriculture estimate that food waste is between 30–40% of the United States’ food supply.
+The United States Department of Agriculture estimates that food waste constitutes 30–40% of the food supply in the U.S.

 People can avoid wasting food by trying some of these tips:

-Someone can also donate extra food to those in need or deliver extra meal portions to neighbors or friends.
+People can also donate extra food to those in need or share extra meal portions with neighbors or friends.

 Learn more about how to reduce food waste here.

-Blue Apron can help save time and help avoid food waste and their plans might suit single people and families.
+Blue Apron can help save time and avoid food waste.
+Moreover, its plans might suit single people and families.

-Blue Apron do offer recipes suitable for people with diabetes but the selection is limited.
+Blue Apron does offer recipes suitable for people with diabetes, but the selection is limited.

-The service is not suitable for people with food allergies, and Blue Apron do not offer vegan options.
+The service is not suitable for people with food allergies, and Blue Apron does not offer vegan options.